Intouch Autumn 2015 - Overstepping the boundary - a recent claim

 'Oh, wouldn't it be nice to get on with my neighbours?' sang 60s rock band, The Small Faces – lyrics which are sure to have echoed the feelings of the parties involved in our latest claims case study.

 When a property in Esher, Surrey, was purchased in the summer of 2012, the buyer's solicitor, having already conducted the usual title investigations, thought it prudent to protect against unforeseen risks that could surface after completion.
-So, we provided a title insurance policy with a £675,000 limit of indemnity.
+So, we provided a title insurance policy with a £675,000 policy limit.

 In July 2014, the owners removed part of a hedge on their side of the apparent boundary line, believing that the existing original boundary was marked by a wire fence.
 However, the neighbours complained as they believed that the hedge itself was the boundary feature.